ABOUT OUR INTERNSHIPS

 When completing the online application, please submit a resume and cover letter, uploaded as a single document file.
 (Please review our FAQs, below, prior to submitting your application.)

-As a science-based organization, National Geographic Society follows the guidance of the Centers for Disease Control and Prevention (CDC) and public health officials.
-To promote the health, safety, and well-being of all staff, all NGS employees must be fully vaccinated, including booster, against COVID-19 or request an exception for a qualifying medical reason or a sincerely held religious belief.
+National Geographic Society follows the guidance of the Centers for Disease Control and Prevention (CDC) and public health officials.
+To promote the health, safety, and well-being of all staff, all National Geographic Society employees are strongly encouraged to be vaccinated against COVID-19.

 National Geographic is an equal opportunity employer.
 All employment-related decisions are made without regard to race, color, religion, sex (including pregnancy), national origin, age, disability, veteran status, citizenship, marital status, or any other legally protected category.